San Francisco COVID-19 (Coronavirus) Travel Alerts

 - Asian Art Museum - The Museum is temporarily closed until further notice.

-- Bay Area Discovery Museum - The museum is closed until June 1.
+- Bay Area Discovery Museum - The Museum is temporarily closed until further notice.

 - California Academy of Sciences - The museum is temporarily closed until further notice.